Efficient realization of quantum algorithms with qudits: Quantum computing with qudits

-Then at step (ii), the qudit circuit ${\sf cir}^{\rm qd}$ is the input for the qudit-based processor (or emulator), which applies unitary operator $U_D^{\rm qd} \ldots U_1^{\rm qd}$ to the qudit register initialised in the state $\ket{0}^{\otimes m}$, where we use $\{\ket{l}\}_{l=0}^{d-1}$ to denote computational basis states of each qudit, and $U_i^{\rm qd}$ is considered to be an $m$-qudit gate by complementing native gates with identity operators acting on remaining unaffected qudits.
+Let us back to the description of the main stages of running the qubit-based circuit with the qudit-based processor shown in Fig.~\ref{fig:scheme}.
+At stage (ii), the qudit circuit ${\sf circ}^{\rm qd}_{\rm opt}$ is the input for the qudit-based processor (or emulator) that applies the gates from ${\sf circ}^{\rm qd}_{\rm opt}$ to the qudit register initialized in the state $\ket{0}^{\otimes m}$, where we use $\{\ket{l}\}_{l=0}^{d-1}$ to denote computational basis states of each qudit.
 The resulting qudit state is measured in the computational basis, and a sample from the following distribution is obtained: